madhobi/Language-Processing-with-Python/README.md

 # Language-Processing-with-Python
 This is a sentiment analysis work using keras and python.
-The dataset contains IMBD movie reviews and publicly available to download.
+The dataset contains IMBD movie reviews and is publicly available to download from this link:  http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz.
 I'll train machine learning models to classify the reviews into positive or negative category.

 #### Preparing text data
 In a typical workflow, text data processing requires the following steps: